rogerluan/app-store-connect-notifier/README.md

 # The incoming webhook URL provided by Slack for your channel.
 When using this, SLACK_CHANNEL_NAME and BOT_API_TOKEN are not used.
 export BOT_SLACK_WEBHOOK_URL="https://hooks.slack.com/services/XXXXXXXX/XXXXXXXX/XxxxXXXXXxxxxxxxxxxxx"

-# Optional: Specify the webhook url for the channel you'd like the bot to post its uptime updates.
+# Optional: Specify the incoming webhook URL for the channel you'd like the bot to post its uptime updates.
 When using this, BOT_STATUS_SLACK_CHANNEL_NAME is not used.
 export BOT_STATUS_SLACK_WEBHOOK_URL="https://hooks.slack.com/services/XXXXXXXX/XXXXXXXX/XxxxXXXXXxxxxxxxxxxxx"

 # How often the script should check for updates (in seconds).
 Required.